Batman Unlimited: Animal Instincts

 Two major events are expected in Gotham in BATMAN UNLIMITED: ANIMAL INSTINCTS.
 First, Midas, a powerful asteroid, is going to pass over the city.
 Second, the tallest building in the city, Aviary, is set to open, built by Oswald Cobblepot, a mysterious mega-billionaire (who looks eerily like the Penguin).
 So when a bizarre series of crimes takes place, all set in motion by a strange alliance of ferocious robotic animals and bad-to-the-bone old enemies, Batman starts to suspect that an evil plan is in place and that both Midas and Aviary are involved.
 It isn't long before he, along with Robin, the Green Arrow, Flash, and Night Wing, are caught up in a dizzying series of battles with the villainous invaders.
 Their only hope of stopping the invincible enemies is to rescue Dr. Kirk Langstrom, a missing scientist who may have the answers they need.
 It's a race against time as Batman and company unearth the devilish plot, realize that the survival of the city is at stake, and set out to stop evil from winning.

 All is as advertised: Batman meets another challenge head-on.
 Armed with his trusty band of superhero warriors, the Batman will prevail against evil and destructive forces.
 In between what may be a dozen loud, busy battle sequences, there's time for some funny moments, some character-revealing encounters, and even some relationship-building among the members of the alliance.
-Fun for fans, with enough cleverness to make it palatable for the grown-ups who are willing to watch with them.
+Batman Unlimited: Animal Instincts is fun for fans, with enough cleverness to make it palatable for the grown-ups who are willing to watch with them.
 Definitely not suited for kids who haven't yet differentiated real from cartoon violence.

 Families can talk about how kids distinguish between real and cartoon violence.
-What are some of the specific ways comic-book movies let the audience know they're not to be taken seriously?
+What are some of the specific ways comic-book movies like Batman Unlimited: Animal Instincts let the audience know they're not to be taken seriously?

 Why do you think Batman is such a beloved character?
 How is he different from most other superheroes?
 How does he make up for the fact that he has no real superpowers?